aut0maticjack/lazyweb/General-Gardening.md

 ## Failures

 * Basil - Either goes yellow or black and dies.
 No idea what I'm doing wrong.
+* Garlic - Too hot and humid for summer.
+Try again at start of winter.

 ## Trying